-Work will commence shortly to transform the Midmills buildings (once Inverness Royal academy and later Inverness College) into the Inverness Creative Academy.
+Work has commenced to transform the Midmills buildings (once Inverness Royal academy and later Inverness College) into the Inverness Creative Academy.

 This first phase of development will provide high quality affordable workspaces for 39 artists and makers and is expected to be completed by Autumn 2018.
 Since we carried out a demand survey in 2015 we have been aware that demand for creative workspace in Inverness is high and have been keen to work with the local creative community to push this project forward.